The horror … the horror

 Geisinger Health Systems monopolized the convention’s screening room with their classes and PowerPoint presentations.
 Should I assume it was just coincidence the FANtom Fest scheduled movies to begin playing at 4 pm, the same time the doctors left, and Nico Nice had no advance knowledge of the doctor’s presence?
 We vendors were not informed about Geisinger beforehand or even offered a chance to move our tables to a more appropriate location after the doctors had set up.

 Because Geisinger signs were plastered throughout the hallway and FANtom Fest posters were not, horror fans once again had no clue as to our presence.
-To make matters worse, a wedding reception occupied the space immediately after the doctors left the hotel.
-The new bride was none too pleased that horror fans dressed like Freddy Krueger and the Grim Reaper were walking around the Scranton Hilton.
-She began screaming at several of the vendors and hotel security was eventually brought in.
+At night the doctors left, replaced by a wedding reception.
+The new bride was none too pleased with horror fans dressed like Freddy Krueger and the Grim Reaper walking around the hotel.
+She began screaming at several of the vendors, and hotel security broke up the fight.

 For a horror convention of such limited size, both the vendor tables and ticket prices were exorbitantly priced.
 One vendor complained that he was charged for two tables but only given one.
 Other vendors were quoted different pricing for the same amount of space – we all felt bamboozled.

-I was also very disheartened when Nico Nice didn’t even bother introducing himself to the vendors.
-We paid a lot of money for our tables, and at the very least he could have thanked us for coming or even offered a simple “good luck with the show.”
+I was also very disheartened when Nico Nice didn’t bother introducing himself to the vendors and artists; at the very least he could have thanked us for coming or offered a simple “good luck with the show.”

 Still, the event wasn’t a total loss, and it was great interacting with the fans.
 After just one previous convention appearance my name quickly spread among the horror community, and I had some interesting conversations about my novel and the creative writing process.
-I also had a great time interacting with the other vendors.
+I also had a great time interacting with the other vendors, artists, and celebrities.

 Though the convention didn’t end until 5 pm on Sunday, a visibly distressed Jeffrey Combs exited the hotel hours earlier.
 Due to that day’s scheduling snafu, Mr. Nice decided to cancel the 30th-anniversary screening of Re-Animator.
 Mr. Combs, understandably upset when his most famous film received the ax, left the hotel and never looked back.